rawilk/profile-filament-plugin/docs/customizations/page-customization.md

 )
 ```

-If you want the plugin use the `$sort` property on your component class like we defined above, you can add the component like this instead:
+If you want the plugin to use the `$sort` property on your component class like we defined above, you can add the component like this instead:

 ```php
 use Rawilk\ProfileFilament\ProfileFilamentPlugin;